 Accounts should not be too specific.
 Most church board members do not have the time to worry about the exact amount that was spent to purchase bleach last month.
 However, they may be interested to see a total of all cleaning supplies purchased.
 A church would most likely want an account called “Cleaning Supplies” but would probably find limited use for a “Bleach” expense account.

-Set up separate “Departments” or “Classes.”
+Set up separate “Funds” or “Classes.”
 Many churches need to track each individual ministry’s income and expenses by month.
 (For example, did the youth group have enough offerings to cover their expenses for April?)
-Most accounting programs have the option for the user to assign a single charge to BOTH an expense account as well as a department.
-The accounting software can produce a profit and loss report based on each “class” or department.
-This is more efficient than setting up duplicate accounts for each department (i.e Copier Charges – Kids Ministry, Copier Charges – Women’s, Copier Charges – Youth).
-By charging both an expense account AND a department on each transaction, the system can calculate both a total for that expense across all departments (total copier charges for the entire church for the month) as well as a total of all expenses for the individual department (copier charges for the kids ministry for the month).
-In Quickbooks, this is called using “classes.”
-Other software might use a different term, but the concept is similar.
+Most accounting programs have the option for the user to assign a single charge to BOTH an expense account as well as a fund.
+The accounting software can produce a profit and loss report based on each “class” or "fund".
+This is more efficient than setting up duplicate accounts for each department (i.e. Copier Charges – Kids Ministry, Copier Charges – Women’s, Copier Charges – Youth).
+By charging both an expense account AND a fund on each transaction, the system can calculate both a total for that expense across all church ministries (total copier charges for the entire church for the month) as well as a total of all expenses for the individual ministry (copier charges for the kids ministry for the month).

 Create a “Cheat Sheet.”
 For the accounting information to be useful, it is important that specific transactions are always entered into the system in the same way.
 Export the chart of accounts into an excel document and next to each account, type a brief description as to what should be included in that account.
 For recurring transactions, it may be helpful to put the name of the vendor in the description so the bookkeeper can do a search for the vendor name.